octokaty/utkonos-interval-autopicker/README.md

 # utkonos-interval-autopicker
-The plugin checks the available delivery time once in a minute, selects a first free interval, and sends a notification.
+The extention checks the available delivery time once in a minute, selects a first free interval, and sends a notification.

 How to use:
 1. Open Chrome.